 Pressure Cooker Beef Soup

-To make this Heart Healthy Soup Recipe in an Instant Pot (or other electric pressure cooker):
+To make this healthy soup in an Instant Pot (or other electric pressure cooker):

 - Turn pressure cooker on, press “Sauté”, and wait 2 minutes for the pot to heat up.
 Add the olive oil and ground beef and cook until browned, about 3 to 5 minutes, stirring occasionally to break up the meat.
 Press “Cancel” to stop sautéing.